About Data Import

 Summary data import

 Summary data lets you sum uploaded metrics.
-Imported summary data is applied after all processing and aggregation of collected data.
+Imported summary data is applied to the selected reporting views after all processing and aggregation of collected data.
 This can be useful when you receive data in batches some time following hit collection, as summary data import lets you add to or update your information as it becomes available.

 Currently, summary data import supports the following import type: